 Ethnicity is one major consideration.
-For example, blacks have lower 25(OH)D than whites in the U.S., yet they typically have much higher bone mineral density.
+For example, black people have lower 25(OH)D than white people in the U.S., yet they typically have much higher bone mineral density.
 Furthermore, non-Caucasians have lower 25(OH)D levels than Caucasians, even at their ancestral latitudes (32).
 From these and other studies, it has been suggested that people with non-white ancestry may be adapted to a lower optimal 25(OH)D level than people with white ancestry.

 Another factor that influences toxicity is nutritional status.
 The fat-soluble vitamins A, D, and K work synergistically, and adequate vitamin A and K may protect against toxic effects of excess vitamin D (33).
 Sufficient levels of potassium and magnesium have also been suggested to protect against vitamin D toxicity (34).
 Unfortunately, most people are deficient in these micronutrients in the developed world, making them more susceptible to vitamin D toxicity.

 What about optimal vitamin D range from an evolutionary perspective?
 A study on traditionally living hunter–gatherer populations in East Africa found that the Masai and Hadzabe tribes had average 25(OH)D concentrations of 48 ng/mL and 44 ng/mL, respectively (35).
 These indigenous populations get a great deal of sun exposure but also have very high intakes of vitamins A and K, suggesting that these levels are probably towards the higher end of the optimal range for most people in the modern world.